 I woke up this morning a full thirty minutes before my alarm went off and made the mistake of going back to sleep.
-At that point, my body usually does one of two things: I either can’t quite fall back asleep and end up kinda sleeping and kinda waking Emily up or I fall into the kind of deep sleep that zoologists typically classify as hibernation.
+At that point, my body usually does one of two things: I either can’t quite fall back asleep and end up kinda sleeping and kinda waking up OR I fall into the kind of deep sleep that zoologists typically classify as hibernation.
 There is no in-between for me.
 This morning, it was 30 minutes of not sleeping.
 No complaints, though.
 The bed was warm and comfy, perfectly shaped to my shape and totally cool with me staying there.
 AsleeWAKE.
 Awaaaleep.

 The blaring alarm snapped me out of twilight and back to reality.
 I hopped out of bed (hopped?
 I think not) and made my way to the kitchen where the coffee pot is always waiting for me.
 We have a deal: if I feed it water and coffee grounds, it feeds me coffee.
 Moments later I took a mug and made my way outside.
 The sun wasn’t up but the birds were.
 Today’s birdsong was a playful comparison between the majestic Eagle and our neighborhood Robins.
 Here’s what I heard: